theicfire/logregex/README.md

 The Epsilon character (ε) represents an edge that can be traversed without incrementing the line number.
 As an example, we can move along the `S2 -> S4` edge with only changing the `Location` in the graph, and nothing else about the state.
 I'll leave it as an exercise to the reader on how the above graph represents this example.
 Note that `unmatchRepeat` is "ungreedy" in regex terms.

+## Performance
+I've done no performance analysis on this tool.
+It's probably very slow for certain types of queries, or on really large logs.
+There are copious opportunities to speed this up.

 # API
 The API is currently minimal, but useful.